icopy-site/awesome/docs/index.md

 - [Quantum Computing](awesome/awesome-quantum-computing.md) - Computing which utilizes quantum mechanics and qubits on quantum computers.
 - [Theoretical Computer Science](awesome/awesome-theoretical-computer-science.md) - The interplay of computer science and pure mathematics, distinguished by its emphasis on mathematical rigour and technique.
 - [Conversational AI](awesome/awesome-conversational-ai.md) - Build awesome chatbots and digital assistants.
+- [Generative AI](awesome/awesome-generative-ai.md) - Automatically generate a wide range of unique content in text, image and audio format.

 ## Big Data